hmrc/alcohol-duty-calculator/api-docs/getRates.md

 # Get Rates

-Returns tax rates, bands and description for the various tax type codes of specific regimes for a specific period
+Returns tax rates, bands and description for the various tax type codes of specific regimes for a specific period.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.